psifertex/breaking_decompilers/index.md

 ---

-# Almost There!
+# Evaluation Criteria

-Note: Before we actually break things, we do need to make sure we talk about different properties we might care about.
+Note: Before we actually break things, let's talk about the different properties we might care about regarding obfuscation.

 ----